whizsid/whizsid.github.io/blog/posts/display_list_of_paths_as_a_tree_view.md

 ```

-You can see file names on the console when you click on them.
+Every time you click on the items, console will notify you.
 Also you
 can see an error `Each child in a list should have a unique "key"
 prop.`.
 Add a unique key to all items to fix this issue.
 I am adding the
 path as a key.
 Because path is unique for all items.